I Forgot my Master Password

 Get a master password hint.
 If you have one setup, a hint will be emailed to your inbox.
 If you don't have a hint setup, you'll get an email reporting this.

-Deleting your account will delete all individually-owned vault items stored in it, this will include any saved attachments.
+Deleting your account will delete all individually-owned items stored in it, this will include any saved attachments.

 Before deleting your account, check to see if you are actively logged in to any Bitwarden mobile apps, browser extensions, or desktop apps.
 If you are, you should manually catalogue your data so that you can add it back in to the new account.